loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/database-connector/README.md

 the postgres superuser password to match, so the connector always authenticates.

 **vind / local path**: no runtime patching needed.
 Both secrets are applied from git with the same password.
-ArgoCD self-heal keeps them consistent automatically.
+Argo CD self-heal keeps them consistent automatically.

 **Managed Generator path**: replace both secrets via 1Password / ESO with a real password before the environment is provisioned.